 These crispy green beans are loaded with garlic flavor.
 It’s a popular dish at Chinese restaurants, which you can make in your own home.
 In this post, I’m sharing two versions of this dish.
 One is more like the ones served at restaurants and the other is a healthier version you can cook daily.

 We’ve been obsessed with garlic green beans recently.
-After our most recent taste of them from the famous Din Tai Fung, I found myself taking a closer examination of the dish.
+Our favorite version is made at the famous Din Tai Fung.
+After my last visit, I took a closer examination of their green beans dish.

-When green beans are stir fried, they are quite crispy and maintain their bright green color, much like the garlic green bean dish served at restaurants.
-However the restaurant version is also wrinkly, which is an indication that they are being fried.
+When green beans are simply stir-fried, they are quite crispy and maintain their bright green color, much like the garlic green bean dish served at restaurants.
+However the skin of DTF’s beans are also slightly wrinkly, which is an indication that they are fried.
 A popular Sichuan Chinese bean dish utilizes the dry fry method, where beans are cooked until wrinkly and wilted in a shallow amount of oil.
-Usually the dry fried beans are soft and tender and turn a yellow green color because they are cooked so long.
-The one we’ve been eating at restaurants though, are still a vibrant green.
+Usually the dry-fried beans technique yields beans that are soft and tender and turn a yellow-green color because they are cooked so long.
+The one we’ve been eating at restaurants though are still a vibrant green.

 Here’s a photo from the ones at DTF: